Fibre

 Our scale and efficient manufacturing facilities provide a cost-effective supply of ingredients for distribution through our global supply chain.
 We have three global fibre manufacturing locations which provide a broad reach and improved supply security for our customers.

-Sites in the US, Netherlands, and China afford us a truly global footprint which mitigates the risk of regional supply disruption of PROMITOR® Soluble Fibre, and STA-LITE® Polydextrose.
+Sites in the US, Netherlands, Slovakia and China afford us a truly global footprint which mitigates the risk of regional supply disruption of PROMITOR® Soluble Fibre, and STA-LITE® Polydextrose.

 Get in touch if you need help with your fortification applications.